What is Swim Bladder Disorder?

-If your betta does have Swim Bladder Disorder, it may appear lethargic or look like it has difficulty swimming.
+- If your betta does have Swim Bladder Disease, it may appear lethargic or look like it has difficulty swimming.
 It may wiggle on the aquarium floor or it may not move at all.

 SBD is usually due to overeating, but it can also be a sign of a serious disease such as tuberculosis.
 Unfortunately there is no way of telling for certain if it’s due to one or the other.
 If your betta is in a community tank and it appears to have a bad case, you may like to isolate it to be on the safe side.

 If you suspect that your fish’s lethargy is down to simple overeating then don’t worry too much — this disorder on its own isn’t life threatening.
 Simply feed your betta less, maybe even fast the fish for a day or two.
 Try giving the fish a more balanced diet.
 You will know then for certain if your fish was suffering from a simple case of SBD if its stomach reduces in size.

 If it’s a defect in a young fish, the disorder should go as the fish grows.
 If the fish is having difficulty swimming, lower the water level in the aquarium (to about 8cm to 10cm) so it can surface for air more easily.